 You may also be experiencing a sprain, which occurs when the ligaments around a joint are stretched too far, like rolling your ankle when running on uneven terrain.
 A sprain may be the culprit if your leg pain is clustered toward your knee or ankle.

 The Achilles tendon is attached to the bottom of the muscles in the calf area.
 When excess stress or straining causes this tendon to become inflamed, it can lead to stiffness and pain in the back of the leg, including the calf.

 The sciatic nerve travels from the lower back down through each leg.
-When there are issues with this nerve, it can cause muscle weakness in the legs, as well as pain, tingling, and even numbness in the calf area.
+When there are issues with this nerve, it can cause muscle weakness in the legs, as well as pain, tingling, and even numbness or a cramping sensation in the calf area.
 Dr. Panawash emphasizes the importance of seeing a physical therapist to help determine the best course of treatment for you, as there are a few different potential causes.

 When tissues are subject to blunt force trauma, like a fall or being hit with an object, it can cause bruising.
 The discoloration and tenderness associated with contusions come from broken capillaries under the skin.

 Bruises are very common, but you should consult with a physician if bruising occurs unexplained with no apparent cause.

 While there are plenty of common causes of calf pain, there are also a few serious conditions that can cause lower leg pain.